 This therapist has indicated that they belong to an Accredited Register.

 Weekly Counselling & Psychotherapy - from £40 per 50 minute session

-Unless otherwise agreed, fees are paid at the end of each session, in cash
+Unless otherwise agreed, fees are paid prior to each session.

-Please contact me so we can arrange a time to have an initial brief (free) telephone conversation about your requirements.
+Please contact me via telephone, text or email, we will arrange a time to have an initial brief (free) telephone conversation about your requirements.

 If I think I may be able to help you we can book an initial appointment.
 This initial session is an opportunity for me to begin to understand you and your situation and it gives you time to become acquainted with me, so you can consider if the way I work is right for you.
 If we both decide to proceed with counselling/psychotherapy we will book an agreed number of regular sessions, after which we can review.